-If hypothesis 1b is correct, the classical India policy of wildlife management consisting of ban on all human activities needs to give way to a well managed resource use.
+If the open patch and secondary forest hypothesis is correct, the classical Indian policy of wildlife management consisting of ban on all human activities needs to give way to a well managed resource use.
 Periodic and carefully calculated extraction of timber and other forest produce might be desirable.
-There are multiple unknown variables important for management and that needs huge research inputs in a new direction.
+There are multiple unknown variables important for this type of management and that needs huge research inputs in a new direction.

-If increasing population is the necessary and sufficient cause, population control is the possible solution.
+If increasing population is the necessary and sufficient cause, population control is the only possible solution.
 This can be achieved by carefully calculated and controlled culling or permitted hunting; or alternatively by castration/contraception.
 Culling is safest from ecological point of view whereas male castration has greater risk of local extinction, large population fluctuations and loss of genetic diversity (Watve and Dandekar, MS under preparation).
 These risks are much smaller in calculated culling.

 If the nutritive value and thereby attractiveness of crops is proved to be greater than wild forage at least in some seasons, then crop raiding needs to be assumed as inevitable.
-If the hypothesis that the fear of humans is the factor minimizing crop raiding in spite of its attractiveness then attempts to restore the fear of humans is the most promising solution.
+If the hypothesis that the fear of humans has been the factor minimizing crop raiding in spite of its attractiveness is correct, then attempts to restore the fear of humans is the most promising solution.
 Here hunting can be used only as a tool.
 The objective of hunting by this and the previous hypothesis is different.
 Research inputs to design appropriate hunting/culling practices that would reinstate necessary level of human avoidance behaviour will be able to mitigate the problem substantially with minimum required killings.
 If culling is systematically designed to facilitate human avoidance behaviour, then the effect would be disproportionately greater than the proportion actually killed.
-Here the method of hunting/culling needs to be selected appropriately to effectively change behaviour of the species.
+Here more than the calculation of how many need to be culled, the method of hunting/culling needs to be selected appropriately to effectively change behaviour of the species.

-On the other hand, if killing or castration only reduces the population but the attractiveness of crops and reduced fear of humans persists, then the effect will be less than the proportion culled.
+On the other hand, if killing or castration only reduces the population but the attractiveness of crops and disappearing fear of humans persists, then the effect will be less than the proportion culled.
 It is likely that dominant and larger individuals/groups take to crop raiding owing to its greater nourishing content.
 Weaker individuals/groups keep away from the stronger groups.
 But if the crop raiding animals are removed the subordinate ones take their place very soon (Plotnik et al 2023).
 If this is true, reduction in conflict by culling or removing animals would be disproportionately ineffective.
-Such factors might be responsible for the observed ineffective culling (Hoare 2012).
+Such factors might be responsible for the observed ineffective culling (Hoare 2012, Cappa et al 2021).
 The subtleties of animal behaviour are important in designing mitigation measures but studies considering behavioural factors related to farmer herbivore conflict are still largely inadequate (Watve et al 2016, Bayani and Watve 2016, Plotnik et al 2023).